Climate Change

 Strategy

-2-1 Chroma's ESG Working Groups evaluate the 17 climate change-related risks and 20 climate change-related opportunities outlined in the TCFD guidelines.
-The focus is on the Company's core test and measurement business and future market development.
-These risks and opportunities were assessed based on their likelihood and urgency (classified as short-term, medium-term, and long-term), and discussions were held for their ranking and the creation of a risk matrix.
+2-1 The ESG Working Group evaluated the 17 climate-related risks and 20 climate-related opportunities outlined in the TCFD framework based on Chroma’s core measurement business and future market development.
+These risks were assessed in terms of their likelihood and urgency, categorized by short-, medium-, and long-term timeframes.
+The team conducted discussions and prioritization to develop a climate risk matrix.

 Identification of Climate Change-Related Risks and Response Measures